DanRuta/CMD-Chart/README.md

 ### CMDChart.plot(data, options)
 _array_ **data** - The data array

-_object_ options: An optional configuration object
+_object_ **options** - An optional configuration object

+**Returns** - When given an animation duration, this returns a promise.

 This does the plotting

 ### CMDChart.refresh(data, options)
 _array_ **data** - The data array

-_object_ options: An optional configuration object
+_object_ **options** - An optional configuration object

+**Returns** - When given an animation duration, this returns a promise.

 This refreshes an existing chart with new data, and new styles.
 If an animation duration is given, the animation will play again.

-### CMDChart.clear()
+### CMDChart.clear() | CMDChart.clear(lines)

-This just clears the existing chart.
+_integer_ **data** - When given no parameters, it clears the existing chart.
+When given a positive integer, it will clear that many lines from the console.
+This may be useful to remove any lines that were logged out after the chart, if you wish to clear it.

-It's important that no other things are logged to the console, during animation, or before clearing the chart.
+It's important that no other things are logged to the console, during animation.
+Again, if you log anything out before clearing the chart, you can use `CMDChart.clear(lines)` to remove those lines first.

 ---